SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 ### Sweep

 The Sweep button uses a linear-gradient background that creates a dynamic sweeping animation across the button surface.
 This gradient typically features two main colours with a sharply contrasting colour placed in between — often a lighter tone like white — to establish the illusion of a “sweep.”
 The gradient is expanded beyond the button’s visible area using background-size: 400%, allowing for noticeable movement when the background-position shifts from 0% to 100% on hover.
 This creates a left-to-right sweeping motion.

+💡 Inspired by Muhammad Irshad’s videos on YouTube (Online Tutorials).

 Completely different colours or even shades of a single colour with varying contrast can be used; the key is that the middle "fade" colour must contrast both surrounding colours to maintain the visual impact.
 The entire animation is smoothed using transition: all 0.3s ease, making the effect feel fluid and responsive.
 With simple tweaks to direction, colours, and intensity, the sweep effect can be customised to match any visual style.

 #### How it works